vrdeeznuts/od-sideline-cam/README.md

 # 4v4 OD Sideline Camera
-Orion Drift Sideline Camera for 4v4 (better than the one provided by AA fr).
+Orion Drift Sideline Camera version 4 for 4v4.
 This camera script contains many features that make it ideal for competitive players:
 1. It's automated.
 1. It provides a better perspective of the action compared to POV, 3rd person, or free cam. *It's also more feature-rich than the AA sideline cam.*
 1. Auto-zoom.